mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/index.md

 WHERE UserTypeId = @p0 AND Role IN @p1
 ```

-To learn more about the fluent builder, see the [Fluent Builder](docs/builders/fluent-builder/fluent-builder.md) section.
+See the [Fluent Builder](docs/builders/fluent-builder/fluent-builder.md) section for more information.

-### Simple Builder Settings
+### Builder Settings

-To learn about configuring the simple builder, see the [Builder Settings](docs/configuration/builder-settings.md) section.
+See the [Builder Settings](docs/configuration/builder-settings.md) section to learn about configuring the builders.

 ## Next Steps